sahajpatel008/bittorrent/docs/README.md

 ## ⚠️ Current Limitations

 *   **Single File Mode Only**: This client currently supports only single-file torrents.
 It assumes the `.torrent` metadata describes a single file structure.
 Multi-file torrents (containing a `files` list in the info dictionary) are not yet supported and may cause the download to fail or behave unexpectedly.
-*   **Seeding Lifetime**: The client will seed downloaded files only while the Spring Boot application is running.
-There is no persistent state management across restarts (though files are saved to permanent storage).

 ## ✅ Features